 Playing Conditions Calculation (PCC) - World Handicap Index

-The Course Rating System, which will continue to serve as the cornerstone of handicapping when the WHS is launched next season, measures the difficulty of a golf course under normal conditions.
+The Course Rating System, which will continue to serve as the cornerstone of handicapping in the WHS, measures the difficulty of a golf course under normal conditions.
 Scoring data that is needed for the Handicap System should be a reflection of how the golfer performed during relatively stable course circumstances.

 However, a good score on a normal day may turn mediocre when the weather is challenging.
 In addition to the impact of Mother Nature, tough course setups such as unusual rough height or hole locations can have a significant impact.

-When the World Handicap System launches in 2020, it will bring with it more responsiveness to these types of course scenarios with a new, exciting feature called the Playing Conditions Calculation – or PCC.
+The World Handicap System offers more responsiveness to these types of course scenarios with a new, exciting feature called the Playing Conditions Calculation – or PCC.

-The PCC will be triggered when abnormal playing conditions cause scores to be unusually high or low on a given day.
+The PCC is triggered when abnormal playing conditions cause scores to be unusually high or low on a given day.
 This calculation will adjust score differentials to better reflect the player’s actual, demonstrated performance (it will not change the official Course & Slope Rating).

 Conservative in nature, the PCC will be an automated statistical procedure within the WHS, with special notations in the player’s scoring record.
 Details we know at this time are: